U.S. State Dept. No.2 Sherman speaks with Myanmar shadow government

-WASHINGTON, Aug 4 (Reuters) - The No.2 U.S. diplomat, Deputy Secretary of State Wendy Sherman, spoke on Wednesday with a representative of Myanmar's government in exile, the first announced contact between a senior U.S. official and the rival administration to the generals who overthrew a democratically elected government.
+WASHINGTON, Aug 4 (Reuters) - Deputy Secretary of State Wendy Sherman spoke on Wednesday with a representative of Myanmar’s government in exile, the first announced contact between a senior U.S. official and the rival administration to the generals who overthrew a democratically elected government.

-The NUG was formed by members of the elected government and other opponents of the generals who toppled a democratically elected government six months ago, plunging the country into turmoil.

-Myanmar's economy has collapsed and a humanitarian crisis worsened in the past month as coronavirus infections surged, overwhelming the health system.

-"They discussed ongoing efforts to return Burma to a path to democracy, including continued U.S. support for the pro-democracy movement," State Department spokesman Ned Price said in a statement.
+“They discussed ongoing efforts to return Burma to a path to democracy, including continued U.S. support for the pro-democracy movement,” its statement said.

 “In addition, they discussed efforts to combat rising COVID-19 infections in Burma and to provide critical humanitarian assistance to the people of Burma.”